Updated September 2020

 FAMILY COMMUNICATION AND VISITS DURING THE COVID PANDEMIC

 We have helped our Residents to keep in touch with their family and loved ones via Skype, WhatsApp and video calls.
 Our annual reviews with families have taken place via Zoom.
 We have had regular weekly contact with families and are also at the end of the telephone line for any daily concerns.
-Families are now, as of 1st June, permitted to visit relatives cautiously, in full PPE and under strict infection protocols, visits are pre-booked and are arranged in the garden.
+As of 1st June, families were permitted to visit relatives cautiously, in full PPE and under strict infection protocols, visits are pre-booked and are arranged in the garden.
 When the weather does not cooperate, visits are held in our day centre which is temporarily closed.
 This arrangement will be revised in line with government guidelines.